The $\kappa$-Strongly Proper Forcing Axiom

 \section{Preliminaries}

-We say that $\prec$ is a weak total order on $X$ if the transitive closure of $\prec$ is a total order on $X$.
+We say that a relation $\prec$ is a weak total order on $X$ if the transitive closure of $\prec$ is a total order on $X$.
 We say that a set $M$ is \textit{$\kappa$-closed} if for every $\alpha<\kappa$, every function $f\colon\alpha\to M$ is already in $M$.
-In the case of a forcing, $\PP$ is $\kappa$-closed if whenever there is a decreasing sequence of length $\alpha<\kappa$, the sequence has a lower bound, and $\PP$ is $\kappa$-directed closed if every directed set of size ${<}\kappa$ has a lower bound.
-We will say that a forcing is \textit{$\kappa$-lattice} if every set of size ${<}\kappa$ of pairwise compatible conditions has a greatest lower bound.\footnote{It would perhaps be more appropriate to call such a forcing notion a \textit{$\kappa$-lower semi-lattice}, but we will not use this terminology.}
+In the case of a forcing $\PP$, we say that $\PP$ is $\kappa$-closed if every decreasing sequence of length less than $\kappa$ has a lower bound, and that $\PP$ is $\kappa$-directed closed if every directed set of size less than $\kappa$ has a lower bound.
+We will say that a forcing is \textit{$\kappa$-lattice} if every set of size less than $\kappa$ of pairwise compatible conditions has a greatest lower bound.\footnote{It would perhaps be more appropriate to call such a forcing notion a \textit{$\kappa$-lower semi-lattice}.
+However, in the interest of keeping things simple, we will not use this terminology.}